gordonpn/personal-slack-bot/README.md

 [darksky]
 key =
 location =
+[monitor]
+monitor_list =
+titles =
 ```
 All configurations are optional, depends on which features you want to use.

 ## Usage

 The slack bot main starts in `bot.py` where it makes a connection with the Slack API and starts watching for commands from the user.
 If you'd like to scrape top Reddit posts, then the `reddit_bot.py` must be automated (with Jenkins for example).

+To use the site watch feature, you need to provide the web page title that the bot should be expecting (or part of the title) in the `titles` options in the config in the same order as you listed the sites to monitor in `monitor_list`.

 ## Roadmap/Todo